 Infliximab is approved for treating adults and children (over six years of age) with moderate to severe CD that has not responded well enough to other types of therapies, such as aminosalicylates, antibiotics, corticosteroids, or immunosuppressants.
-Infliximab is approved for treating adults with fistulizing CD and for treating children and teenagers between the ages of 6 and 17 years with CD who have not responded well to other kinds of treatment.
+Infliximab is approved for treating adults with fistulizing CD.
 Infliximab is also approved to treat ulcerative colitis, in those 6 and over who have moderate to severe disease and who have not had a response to other therapies.3

 Women who are pregnant, planning to become pregnant, or breastfeeding should let their healthcare providers know before starting treatment with infliximab.
 Anyone who is taking the medication should not receive any kind of live vaccine.
 Patients will be tested for TB before starting treatment.3

 Before prescribing infliximab, healthcare providers need to know if the patient has, or has ever had:3

 - Tuberculosis, or has been near someone with tuberculosis